You might be at risk

-Call the Y and speak with Jackie Schulte, DPP Program Coordinator.
-Jackie will meet with you to discuss your individual needs and signing up.
+Call the Y and speak with Jaclyn White, Health & Wellness Coordinator.
+Jaclyn will meet with you to discuss your individual needs and signing up.

 You may also contact the Goldsboro Family YMCA for more information, including meeting times, costs, incentives, and more.
 Some insurance companies cover preventative diabetes programs, such as this one.
 As part of our mission statement, our program here at the Goldsboro Y is open to ALL.
 Financial assistance is available.
 No membership is required.

 If you would like more information, email Jaclyn or call us at 919-778-8557!